 - Define the people, assets, capabilities and attributes that they require, arranged in a hierarchy that scales from a couple of roles through to a full organizational structure.

 And that’s not all.
 With Noggin OCA managers can also pre-define templates for resource structures, all of which leads to increased flexibility in the midst of a chaotic event.
-To learn more about Noggin OCA, check out our full features guide.
+To learn more about Noggin, request a demonstration:

 Follow us on Twitter @TeamNoggin stay tuned for part 4 next week!